-Funding for this program is expected to be \$3 million for FY2020, and is contingent upon the availability of funds.
-The anticipated length of the contract period is 12 months unless otherwise extended or reduced at the discretion of the LWD.
-LWD seeks to fund multiple programs throughout the program year.
-LWD reserves the right to negotiate the costs of all training programs upon award selection.
+Funding for this program is expected to be \$3.5 million for FY2021, and is contingent upon the availability of funds.
+Contracts are expected to be funded with state funds, or a mix of state and federal funding based on funding availability.
+The anticipated length of the contract period is 18 months unless otherwise extended or reduced at the discretion of the NJDOL.
+NJDOL seeks to fund multiple programs throughout the program year.
+NJDOL reserves the right to negotiate the costs of all training programs upon award selection.
 The payment structure for all contracts will be cost reimbursement.

 The purpose of this grant is to provide initial funding for programs that will not rely on state funding in perpetuity.
-Successful applicants may be eligible for subsequent year funding based on the performance outcomes and measures following the grant award.
+Successful applicants may be eligible for subsequent funding based on the performance outcomes and measures following the grant award.
 Each applicant will be required to provide a program sustainability plan that describes the strategy to maintain solvency after state funds are no longer available, irrespective of funding cut-off year.

-To be eligible for funding, the starting wage rate for apprentices shall not be below 150% of the State minimum wage (\$15.00 in 2019 and \$16.50 for 2020) at the date of hire for the apprentice.
+To be eligible for funding, the starting wage rate for apprentices shall not be below \$16.00 an hour for each apprentice at the date of hire.

 All submissions must address and define the implementation of each of the three (3) core elements - Program Design, Related Technical Instruction (classroom learning), and Program Budget.
 Final determination for funding is contingent upon authorization and fund availability.
-Final award amounts will be determined by LWD.
+Final award amounts will be determined by NJDOL.